Richard O'Carroll: 1916 Easter Rising and Death

-After Lt.
-Cllr.
-O'Carroll's murder the military authorities attempted to erase his name from the historical record: although Colthurst had been court-martialled and found 'Guilty but Insane' for the Portobello Barracks murders of the morning of April 26, during the trial there was no discussion of the subsequent murder of Lt.
-Cllr.
-O'Carroll that afternoon.
+After O'Carroll's murder the military authorities attempted to erase his name from the historical record: although Colthurst had been court-martialed and found 'Guilty but Insane' for the Portobello Barracks murders of the morning of April 26, during the trial there was no discussion of the subsequent murder of O'Carroll that afternoon.
 Three months after the trial, a royal commission further examined the circumstances leading to Colthurst's crimes at Portobello Barracks.
 On the first day of these proceedings, the solicitor for the Sheehy-Skeffington family attempted to read the part of Colthurst's 26 April report that covered the execution of O'Carroll, but commission chairman Sir John Simon ruled that this was outside the scope of the inquiry and so could not be heard (perhaps because the execution took place on Camden Street rather than in the Barracks with the other executions).

+Due to the fact that O'Carroll was not legally recognised as a casualty of the rebellion, his widow Eileen Power and their seven children were unable to secure special financial support for widows of servicemen from the Irish Free State after independence.

 Legacy

-Lt.
-Cllr.
-O'Carroll was buried at Glasnevin cemetery, alongside many of Ireland's nationalist leaders.
+O'Carroll is buried in Glasnevin cemetery, alongside many of Ireland's nationalist leaders.
 In 1935 the National Graves Association and the Bricklayer's Union erected a new memorial tombstone, detailing his achievements for Ireland and commemorating his life.
 Furthermore, O'Carroll Villas on Cuffe Street in Dublin city centre was named after him, and in 2016 a plaque was unveiled by the Lord Mayor of Dublin at that location.

 Richard O'Carroll Empowerment Bursary

-The Labour Party has chosen to commemorate the life and legacy of Lt.
-Cllr.
-O'Carroll by assisting young people in continuing their education with a bursary.
+The Labour Party has chosen to commemorate the life and legacy of Cllr O'Carroll by assisting young people in continuing their education with a bursary..
 The competition for the bursary of €2,000 runs annually, and it began in 2016.